OpenNFT/OpenNFT/docs/install_pycharm.rst

 .. image:: _static/pycharminstall_1.png

-Use the link to the main repository,
+Link to the main repository,

 .. code-block::

     https://github.com/OpenNFT/OpenNFT.git

-or, if you plan to contribute to the project, create the fork repository and use your own link
+or, if you plan to contribute to the project, create the fork repository and use your own link:

 .. code-block::